 - Snippet from Wikipedia: Silver

-Silver is a chemical element; it has symbol Ag (from Latin argentum 'silver', derived from Proto-Indo-European *h₂erǵ 'shiny, white') and atomic number 47.
-A soft, white, lustrous transition metal, it exhibits the highest electrical conductivity, thermal conductivity, and reflectivity of any metal.
-Silver is found in the Earth's crust in the pure, free elemental form ("native silver"), as an alloy with gold and other metals, and in minerals such as argentite and chlorargyrite.
-Most silver is produced as a byproduct of copper, gold, lead, and zinc refining.
-Silver is a naturally occurring element.
-It is found in the environment combined with other elements such as sulfide, chloride, and nitrate.
-Pure silver is “silver” colored, but silver nitrate and silver chloride are powdery white and silver sulfide and silver oxide are dark-gray to black.
-Silver is often found as a by-product during the retrieval of copper, lead, zinc, and gold ores.
+Silver is a chemical element; it has symbol Ag (from Latin argentum 'silver') and atomic number 47.
+A soft, white, lustrous transition metal, it exhibits the highest electrical conductivity, thermal conductivity and reflectivity of any metal.
+Silver is found in the Earth's crust in the pure, free elemental form ("native silver"), as an alloy with gold and other metals, and in minerals such as acanthite, argentite and chlorargyrite.
+Most silver is recovered as a byproduct of lead–zinc, copper and gold mining and refining.